1. Home

 As a seller, understanding eBay's search system helps your bottom line.
 Being aware of how buyers might search for a product helps you create listings with more descriptive titles.
 Further, search mastery helps you find competing listings so you can price your item accordingly.

 eBay's search engine only finds listings that contain all the words you typed in the search box.
 That means the more terms you use in your search phrase, the more precise your search results will be.
-Consider all the features / functions / traits of the item you want.
+Consider all the features, functions, and traits of the item you want.
 Some possible attributes to include:

 • Color